-is the Director of Defense Budget Analysis and a Senior Fellow in the International Security Program at CSIS, where he leads the Center’s efforts to provide in-depth, nonpartisan research and analysis of defense funding issues and provides expert analysis on space security issues.
+Todd Harrison is the director of the Aerospace Security Project and the director of Defense Budget Analysis at CSIS.
+As a senior fellow in the International Security Program, he leads the Center’s efforts to provide in-depth, nonpartisan research and analysis of space security, air power, and defense funding issues.
 Mr. Harrison joined CSIS from the Center for Strategic and Budgetary Assessments, where he was a senior fellow for defense budget studies.
-He previously worked at Booz Allen Hamilton where he consulted for the Air Force on satellite communications systems.
-Prior to Booz Allen, Mr. Harrison worked for AeroAstro Inc. developing advanced space systems and technologies and as a management consultant at Diamond Cluster International.
-Mr. Harrison served as a Captain in the U.S. Air Force Reserves from 1998 to 2003.
-He is a graduate of the Massachusetts Institute of Technology with both a B.S. and an M.S. in Aeronautics and Astronautics.
+He previously worked at Booz Allen Hamilton where he consulted for the Air Force on satellite communications systems and supported a variety of other clients evaluating the performance of acquisition programs.
+Prior to Booz Allen, he worked for a small startup (AeroAstro Inc.) developing advanced space technologies and as a management consultant at Diamond Cluster International.
+He is a graduate of the Massachusetts Institute of Technology with both a B.S. and an M.S. in aeronautics and astronautics.